Greece's Eurobank gets green light for 2.9 billion euro share issue

-ATHENS Greece's third-largest lender Eurobank (EURBr.AT) got approval on Saturday from the country's bank rescue fund, its main shareholder, for a 2.86 billion euro (2.37 billion pounds) share offering to plug a capital shortfall.
+ATHENS Greece's third-largest lender Eurobank (EURBr.AT) got approval on Saturday from the country's bank rescue fund, its main shareholder, for a 2.86 billion euro ($3.97 billion) share offering to plug a capital shortfall.

 Eurobank expects the share offering to be completed by May, its board told shareholders on Saturday.